Rahis Nabi

-Rahis Qumar Nabi (راہس نبی; born 15 April 1999) is a footballer who plays as a midfielder Southern League Premier Division Central club Halesowen Town.
+Rahis Nabi (راہس نبی; born 15 April 1999) is a footballer who plays as a midfielder for Sporting Khalsa.
 Born in England, he represents Pakistan internationally.

 Club career

 Early career

 Nabi played youth football for West Bromwich Albion, and scored in a single youth game for Sunderland on 8 April 2017.
 In July 2017, after leaving West Brom, he signed a one-year deal at Burnley's development squad.

 Alvechurch

 Nabi later played at senior level for Alvechurch of the seventh tier Southern Football League Central Division, joining the club on 14 December 2018.

 On 12 January 2019, Nabi scored his first goal with a free kick in the 44th minute, on a 1–0 home victory at the derby over Halesowen Town.
 On 21 January 2019, he scored again through a free kick in the 41st minute, on a 2–2 draw against Stratford Town.
 He was subsequently declared player of the month.